Cutter & Buck on Shopify: Premium Golf & Corporate Polos

 What's actually in the catalog

 The Cutter & Buck catalog breaks into six top-level categories, with knits and outerwear doing almost all the heavy lifting (about 93% of the styles).
-Pull from the Cutter & Buck homepage and the live cutterbuck.com style catalog to confirm what is current; here is how the supplier feed actually stacks up:
+Here is how the supplier feed stacks up:

 - Knits — about 200 styles (the polo backbone).
 Wholesale roughly $8.50–$145 with a median near $60.
 This is where the recycled-fabric story lives: Virtue Recycled micro-stripe and featherlight piqué polos, plus the lifestyle-knit families that anchor most country-club and corporate storefronts.
 Men's and women's (L-prefix) all sit in this category.